sulthanularief148/Welcome-To-React/README.md

 Welcome to the React World!
 This guide will walk you through essential tools, concepts, and practices for working with React and its ecosystem.

+---

 ## Extensions

-Here are some helpful VS Code extensions for React development:
+Here are some helpful **VS Code extensions** for React development:

 1. **Better Comments** – Improves code commenting with different colors and styles.
 2. **Bracket Pair Colorization Toggler** – Adds color to matching brackets for better readability.